Benefits in work

 Many benefits are means-tested.
 This means that any earnings you or your partner have are likely to affect these benefits.

-Other benefits like Universal Credit, Housing Benefit and Council Tax reductions are also affected by earnings.
-Depending on the amount of your earnings and your other circumstances these benefits may not necessarily stop.
-Often they can continue although the payments you receive may be lower.
-If your earnings are low some or all of these benefits may be unaffected.
+Means-tested benefits include Universal Credit, Housing Benefit and Council Tax reductions.
+Depending on the amount of your earnings and your other circumstances, these benefits may not necessarily stop.
+Often they can continue, although the payments you receive may be lower.
+If your earnings are low, some or all of these benefits may be unaffected.